AlessiaLenti/alessialenti.github.io/_posts/2010-09-01-Alabama-Monroe-Tribute.md

 project-date: 2016-03-05
 client: My stuff
 category: Illustration
-description: My personal tribute to the touching, intense and meaningful movie "The Broken Circle Breakdown".
+description: My personal tribute to the touching, intense and meaningful movie "Alabama Monroe".
 Watercolour and ink on paper.

 ---